-How thankful we are for our autonomic nervous system (ANS).
+We should be thankful for our autonomic nervous system (ANS).
 It keeps us living without conscious effort.
-Essential bodily functions like breathing, heartbeat, disease defense, skin healing and food digestion occur automatically.
+Essential bodily functions like breathing, heartbeat, disease defense, skin healing, and food digestion occur automatically.

 The autoimmune system works with ANS by helping to protect against harmful substances like bacteria, viruses, toxins, cancer cells, and foreign blood and tissue.
 For the estimated 1.5 million Americans with autoimmune disorders like lupus, any human tissue can suffer mistaken identity.
 Then the battle begins with one’s own relentless immune system that does not distinguish between healthy tissue and antigens.

-Since all organs are fair game, symptoms vary among lupus patients.
+Since all organs are fair game or under attack, symptoms vary among lupus patients.
 Premature death results when the target is a vital organ—with heart failure as a common cause.
 Though patients can live longer, the mean range is in the 40s to 50s.

 The Lone Wolf

-There are some indications that cause medical professionals to suspect lupus.
+There are some indications that cause medical professionals to diagnose lupus.
 The word lupus (from the Latin word for wolf) is attributed to the thirteenth century physician Rogerius, who used it to describe erosive facial lesions reminiscent of a wolf’s bite.

 Though lupus has the potential to affect anyone, about 9 out of 10 lupus patients are females with an age range from 15 to 35.
 It is more common among African-American, Latino, or Asian women.
 But it is not solely a female disease.
 Eighty-five percent experience skin changes.
 Nearly half the documented cutaneous lupus patients manifest the butterfly-mask facial inflammation—a photosensitive malar rash indicative of systemic lupus eythematosus (SLE).
-Difficult cases are generally thouse outside the statistical norm.
+Difficult cases are generally those outside the statistical norm.

 Cutaneous Lupus Manifestations